 During Leap Year, Fellows go on trips to visit colleges, tour companies, listen to guest speakers, and learn about money management, so that Fellows enter college with ideas on majors and career paths.

-Fellows will spend those hours working on academic skills, ACT prep, and college applications and volunteering as reading coaches at a local elementary school.
+- Fellows will spend those hours taking college classes at GSU, working on academic skills, ACT prep, and college applications and serving as reading coaches at a local elementary school.

-Successful Fellows earn up to $550 per month and could earn a $3,000 scholarship through Leap Year.
+- Successful Fellows earn up to $550 per month and could earn a book scholarship through Leap Year.

 To be eligible to be a Leap Year Fellow, applicants must:

 - Be a Class of 2020 graduating high school senior.

 - Be a US citizen (or “lawful permanent resident”) and live in Metro Atlanta.

 - Be committed to attending the program on time everyday and becoming a full time college student by August 2021.